Kristian-Tagion/sdk/core/README.md

 If you look closely at the logs of the devnet that is running in another terminal session, you should notice the logs about this transfer.

 Under the hood, `w1` just generated a contract and sent it to one of the devnet nodes.
-The node then gossiped the transaction to other nodes and eventually, every node got the same graph of events, without any synchronization, thanks to Hashgrpah algorithm.
+The node then gossiped the transaction to other nodes and eventually, every node got the same graph of events, without any synchronization, thanks to the Hashgraph algorithm.
 Once the epoch in the Hashgraph was completed, each node updated its local DART file, creating a new Tagion bill, with public key, managed by `w2`.
 Now only `w2` can spend that new Tagion bill.

 Wait for at least 30 seconds and check the balance of `w2`: